KristopherPaulsen/genuine-mock-server/README.markdown

 });
 ```

-*Note: Whichever method you choose is up to you.
+*Note*: Whichever method you choose is up to you.
 Provided
 mocks are added first, then slurped mocks.